microsoft/promptflow/docs/how-to-guides/tracing/index.md

 This is an experimental feature, and may change at any time.
 Learn [more](../faq.md#stable-vs-experimental).
 :::

+Traces records specific events or the state of an application during execution.
+It can include data about function calls, variable values, system events and more.
+Traces help break down an application's components into discrete inputs and outputs, which is crucial for debugging and understanding an application.
+You can learn more from [here](https://opentelemetry.io/docs/concepts/signals/traces/) on traces.

 Prompt flow provides the trace feature to enable user to trace LLM call or function, and LLM frameworks like `LangChain` and `AutoGen`, following [OpenTelemetry specification](https://opentelemetry.io/docs/specs/otel/).

 ## Installing the package